sullis/proxy/README.md

   - Resolves an incoming path to a backend application (e.g. /users =>  'user' application)
   - Authorizes the API token if present via the Authorization header (basic auth)
+  - Authorizes the Bearer token if present (JWT)
-  - If the path contains an :organization prefix, verifies that the user identified by the API token has access to the organization (i.e. a membership record exists between the user and organization).
+  - If the path contains an :organization prefix, verifies that the user is a member of said org.
 This also verifies that the organization prefix is valid.
+  - Inject X-Flow-Auth header containing all of the data verified, including user id, organization and membership role when checked
+  - Implements optional configuration of independent thread pools for each backend service (catalog service has one thread pool)

 ## Future features:

-  - place information from token service, organization service into the request headers, secure in some way (JWT ?).
-This way the application servers themselves can skip the call to token service, trusting the information in the headers.

   - Handles private vs. public paths